Why does photography matter?

 1. Our photographs tell us what is important to us

-This impulse to save our recorded memories is a powerful force which tells us much about the role of photography in our lives and our constant desire to distil our most precious moments into images.
+This impulse to save our recorded memories is a powerful force, one that tells us much about the role of photography in our lives – and speaks to our constant desire to distill our most precious moments into images.

 We preserve the important events and people in our lives.
 The ceremonies of birth and birthdays, marriages and anniversaries, holidays and new houses are all recorded because they matter.

 2. Photographs are part of our legacy

-3. Photographs allow us to share and to communicate.
+3. Photographs allow us to share and to communicate

 Images are much more than a simple record.
 Photography speaks to the best and most generous part of our human nature – the desire to share what we find beautiful and interesting with others.

 4. Photography makes us artists

 Photography allows us to express ourselves through an art form.
 We notice a beautiful landscape or an old man’s lined face and we want to capture it.

 5. Photography is a complex language